ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-09-by-pass-ssl-pinning-iOS-with-lldb.md

 ## Final thought
 - SSL Pinning only work with `https` protocol, so to downgrade to `http` requests we can bypass easily
 - REDACTED server supports both `http` and `https` protocol so the app works normally when downgraded to `http`
-- For servers that does not support `http` protocol, this kind SSL Pinning by pass will not work, but we can have our proxy to redirect `http` to `https` so it will work (client send `http` request to proxy -> proxy rewrite `http` to `https` request and send to server)
+- For servers that do not support `http` protocol, this kind SSL Pinning bypass will not work, but we can have our proxy to redirect `http` to `https` so it will work (client send `http` request to proxy -> proxy rewrite `http` to `https` request and send to server)
 - LLDB is very powerful!!
 Play with registers is an advanced skill we can learn.
-You can do anything as long as you can attach a debugger into running app.
+You can do anything as long as you can attach a debugger into the running app.
 - This app doesn't have jailbreak and anti-debug detection, so we can do whatever we want without limitation.
-If you want to secure the app, you need to think about employing this dectection in your codes.
+If you want to secure the app, you need to think about employing this detection in your codes.

 ## Further readings
 - [Dancing in the Debugger — A Waltz with LLDB](https://www.objc.io/issues/19-debugging/lldb-debugging/)
 - [SSL Pinning in iOS app](https://appinventiv.com/blog/ssl-pinning-in-ios-app/)
 - [Assembly language wiki](https://en.wikipedia.org/wiki/Assembly_language)
 - [ARM architecture](http://en.wikipedia.org/wiki/ARM_architecture)

+I posted this on [Medium](https://medium.com/@ReverseThatApp/bypass-ssl-pinning-with-lldb-in-ios-app-b78f9e7cc9cd) also, feel free to clap and share your thoughts if you find it helpful :)